parmeped/SolarSystem/notes.md

 2. ¿Cuántos períodos de lluvia habrá y qué día será el pico máximo de lluvia?
 3. ¿Cuántos períodos de condiciones óptimas de presión y temperatura habrá?

-// TODO: Check this!
-All checks should start on day 1 and finish on day 360.
-Or, start on day 0 and finish on day 359.

 #Objectives:
 Four questions // 4 out of 4.